gavr123456789/Niva/README.md

 `gradle run` will compile main.niva file from NivaK/Niva/src/examples/Main

 ## Backend
-~~Now the backend is Nim.
-Yes it's quite fun `niva` -> `nim` -> `C`.
-I made this decision because I saw how many new languages die quickly, due to lack of time or being disappointed in ideas, so I decided to transpile into a language of a sufficiently high level so as not to mess with LLVM and be able to quickly test ideas.
-Also nim gives free Js transpile and simple interaction with `C`, `C++` and `Js`.
-That can be changed in future.~~
 Current backend is Kotlin, because you get 4 backends for free - JVM, Native, JS, Wasm, also ecosystem is rich.
 A lot of pet-project languages are translated into js, which is very high-level, so why not be translated into a real language.

 ## Name
 I haven't decided on the final name yet, so far I've chosen niva because my 2 favorite static languages are nim and vala.

+## Compile from sources
+P.S. u can find binary releases in the releases

+### JVM
+1) `sh compile.sh jvm`
+2) run compiler from bin folder
+You will get
+### Native
+1) install graalvm `yay -S jdk21-graalvm-bin` on Arch
+2) `sh compile.sh bin`
+### Usage

+Niva can eat .niva and .scala files, because Scala highlight fits well for Niva :3
+if you are using Visual Studio Code, install Scala Syntax ext.
+Right now 2 paths is needed, one to kotlin project(its included in repo Niva/NivaK/.infroProject and inside niva_compiler folder) and the second to `.niva` file.
+`./niva pathToInfroProj main.scala`
+inside niva_compiler it would be:
+`./niva .infroProject main.scala`

 # Core